 Course entry requirements

-You will need six GCSEs at Grade 4 (C) or above including Maths and English.
-In addition, good essay writing skills are essential.
+For entry onto this course you will need six GCSEs at Grade 4 (C) or above, including Maths and English.
+Good essay writing skills are also essential.

 How is the course delivered and assessed?

 You will be assessed by a set of exams at the end of the two-year course.

 Following successful completion of the programme, you could continue your studies in Higher Education.

 This course will benefit anyone wanting to go into careers such as: